lembn/CLUNKS/README.md

 ***C**ommand* ***L**ine* ***U**nification* ***N***etwor***k*** ***S**ystem*

 **CLUNKS** is a system to provide simple LAN communication services for large businesses and establishments.
-Users will need to create a **CLUNK** server on their network, and from there, the clients are able to log into pre-made user accounts, which can use to host, join logical entities on the server to communicate with any users added to it. **CLUNKS** currently runs with messaged based communication but has the underlying framework in place to be compatible with video and audio comminucation aswell.
+Users will need to create a CLUNK Server on their network, and from there, the clients are able to log into pre-made user accounts, which can use to host, join logical entities on the server to communicate with any users added to it. **CLUNKS** currently runs with messaged based communication but has the underlying framework in place to be compatible with video and audio comminucation aswell.

 While other similar programs may exist, they are usually bespoke softwares made pricately for specific environments and aren't desinged to be public and widely accesible like **CLUNKS** is.
 This means that they may not have the same security and performance benefits that comes built into **CLUNKS**, and the ones which do are often private or proprietary.